 - Reliability – Push delivery features a 24-hour retry mechanism with exponential backoff to make sure events are delivered.
 Using pull delivery, your application has full control over event consumption.

 - High throughput - Build high-volume integrated solutions with Event Grid.

 Event Grid enables your clients to communicate on custom MQTT topic names using a publish-subscribe messaging model.
 Event Grid supports clients that publish and subscribe to messages over MQTT v3.1.1, MQTT v3.1.1 over WebSockets, MQTT v5, and MQTT v5 over WebSockets.
 Event Grid allows you to send MQTT messages to the cloud for data analysis, storage, and visualizations, among other use cases.

-The MQTT support in Event Grid is ideal for the implementation of automotive and mobility scenarios, among others.
+The MQTT broker feature in Azure Event Grid is ideal for the implementation of automotive and mobility scenarios, among others.
 See the reference architecture to learn how to build secure and scalable solutions for connecting millions of vehicles to the cloud, using Azure’s messaging and data analytics services.

-Event Grid’s MQTT support enables you to accomplish the following scenarios.
+Azure Event Grid’s MQTT broker feature enables you to accomplish the following scenarios.

 Ingest IoT telemetry

 Ingest telemetry using a many-to-one messaging pattern.
 For example, use Event Grid to send telemetry from multiple IoT devices to a cloud application.
 This pattern enables the application to offload the burden of managing the high number of connections with devices to Event Grid.